bbopt/HyperNOMAD/README.md

 Reading the [user guide](https://www.gerad.ca/nomad/Downloads/user_guide.pdf) is strongly recommended to familiarize with this software along with the examples given with the NOMAD package.

-In order to execute the examples, you will also need to have:
+In order to execute the examples, you will also need:

 * [PyTorch](https://pytorch.org/)